 What are the main features of an EPOS system?

-For more detail on any specific system feature, please explore our ‘Features’ pages
+For more detail on any of the EPOS system features discussed below, please explore our ‘Product’ pages

 Feature summaries in this article:

 - EPOS features

 this varies between systems in both what can be reported on and the presentation of such reports.

 Most systems reports are based on a limited number of one or two reporting fields which combine department, type and supplier.
 When fields have to be combined, it seriously limits the flexibility with which information that can be obtained.
 More reporting fields are a great advantage.

 In addition, few systems show vital data combinations such as stock and sales figures on the same screen, or show a product’s variations in a clear, well-structured way.

 hub systems have two main ways of providing analysis.
 A more interactive system lets the user interact directly – and the screens keep adapting to instantly provide what you need.
 In a comprehensive and well-designed interactive system, screens flow one after the other.
 However, few systems meet this standard – with less adaptive systems you keep having to ask for one thing, then start again and ask for the next thing you need, then start yet again and ask for the next thing.

 The less interactive a system is, the more difficult it generally is to use.
 So more interactive is better.